Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 6. Finalisation and salary negotiations

-What position should you adopt to be the applicant's number 1 choice?
+What position should you adapt to be the applicant's number 1 choice?

 In fact, generally speaking, 90% of candidates are in the process of being recruited by other companies.